Back to results

 St John the Baptist Church, Cockayne Hatley

-Visit this delightful medieval church in a quiet rural setting with remarkable Flemish woodwork installed in the 19th century.
+Visit this delightful medieval church in a quiet rural setting with remarkable Baroque Belgian woodwork installed in the 19th century.

 St John the Baptist is a church dating in part to the 13th century set in the countryside of East Bedfordshire.
 The church features in Simon Jenkins’ England's Thousand Best Churches: ‘no chancel in England quite compares with that at Cockayne Hatley’.
-The church has a remarkable collection of Flemish woodwork, with sixteen carved oak medallions from the Abbey of Oignies in Flanders.
+The church has a remarkable collection of Belgian woodwork, with sixteen carved oak medallions from the Abbey of Oignies in Flanders.
 These date from 1687 and depict saints and martyrs from the Roman Catholic faith.
 Cockayne Hatley must be one of the few Anglican churches with a carving of a Pope.
-There are fine windows by Thomas Willement and also a 14th century stained glass window in the north aisle showing four saints from the northeast of England.
-In the nave are three slabs with brasses, all to members of the Cockayne family.
+There are fine windows by Thomas Willement and also a well-preserved 13th century stained glass window in the north aisle showing four saints.
+In the nave are three slabs with monumental brasses, all to members of the Cockayne family.
 The churchyard contains a monument to W.E.
-Henley, the author of the poem 'Invictus', and whose daughter, buried here, was apparently the inspiration for the character of Wendy in Barrie's story of Peter Pan.
+Henley, the author of the poem 'Invictus' and the model for Long John Silver in Treasure Island.
+His daughter, buried here, was apparently the inspiration for the character of Wendy in Barrie's story of Peter Pan.

 Location & directions